 2. Little Thailand Rock Jump

 In all honestly, this stop is one you can easily skip.
 For one, the pullover bay is dangerous (especially with the windy roads,) not to mention there is a better, and safer, viewpoint just up the road at Seven Mile Point.
+But, if you’re trying to minimize your time this is a quick stop with beautiful views, which Queenstown isn’t short of!

 3. Seven Mile Point Track Parking Lot

 Next up is one of my favorite viewpoints and hikes along the Glenorchy-Queenstown Road.
 Seven Mile Point is, you guessed it, around 7 miles (11 kilometers) from Queenstown.
-Located on your left, this small parking lot is actually the trailhead of the 7 Mile Point Track.
+Located on your left, this small parking lot is actually the trailhead of the Seven Mile Point Track.

-This short but beautiful hiking trail passes 7 Mile Point (that’s why the parking lot isn’t exactly 7 miles from Queenstown) before finishing in Wilson Bay – another stop on this list.
+This short but beautiful hiking trail passes Seven Mile Point (that’s why the parking lot isn’t exactly 7 miles from Queenstown) before finishing in Wilson Bay – another stop on this list.
 It takes around 1 to 1.5 hours to walk the trail at a slow pace.

 Even if you don’t plan on hiking the trail, this is a great place to stop to enjoy views of Lake Wakatipu and the surrounding mountains.
-You may even catch a glimpse of the TSS Earnslaw cruise in Queenstown sailing back.

 4. Moke Lake